AMISO-MY/amiso-my.github.io/docs/index.md

     btn_class: "btn--success"
 feature_row3:
   - image_path: /assets/images/alumni-collage.png
-    alt: "Alumni of Malaysia in the International Science Olympiads"
+    alt: "Malaysian Alumni of the International Science Olympiads"
     title: "The Malaysian Alumni"
     excerpt: 'Learn more about the Malaysians who have represented our country in the International Science Olympiads.'
     url: "/alumni/"